flinn-fraher/LethalGiantless/Readme.md

 ## Overview
 This is a BepInEx mod for the game Lethal Company, which removes giants on each client as they are spawned in.

-The mod has been tested in a game with four players, on version 44 with no issues.
-Future patches may be incompatible with this mod (I haven't tested this on version 45 yet)
+The mod has been tested in a game with four players with no issues.
+Future patches may be incompatible with this mod (I will continue to test as new updates are released)

 If the mod isn't working with future updates, I will endeavour to fix this when I have time.